TomLing/tomling.github.io/_posts/2018-02-18-creating-a-serverless-rest-api-with-cosmos-db-on-azure.md

 ## Adding a data collection to our Cosmos DB instance

-Next we need to download the Azure Cosmos DB database migration tool which can be found at the following link - https://docs.microsoft.com/en-us/azure/cosmos-db/import-data.
+Next, we need to download the Azure Cosmos DB database migration tool which can be found at the following link - https://docs.microsoft.com/en-us/azure/cosmos-db/import-data.
 Once the tool is opened click next on the welcome screen → On the source information screen leave the 'Import from' drop down as 'JSON files' then click next.

-On the target information screen we need to enter the connection string for our Cosmos DB instance and specify a collection name for our JSON data.
+On the target information screen, we need to enter the connection string for our Cosmos DB instance and specify a collection name for our JSON data.
 The tool demands the connection string in the following format -

 {% highlight plaintext %}
 AccountEndpoint={CosmosDB Endpoint};AccountKey={CosmosDB Key};Database={CosmosDB Database};